Correlation function for the $T_{bb}$ state: Determination of the binding, scattering lengths, effective ranges and molecular probabilities: Conclusion

 The situation improves for both scattering lengths since these observables are evaluated at the corresponding thresholds where the terms with $\alpha$ and $\beta$ are either $0$ or take a small value by construction, while the effective ranges acquire higher error values as we have discuss above.

 Finally, and also not trivial, we found that the inverse method used in the analysis can also provide the size of the source function with great precision.
+We performed the analysis of the inverse method for two source sizes, $R=1 {\rm fm }$ and $R=5 {\rm fm }$.
+In the latter case, the correlation function has a smaller diversion from unity and we would expect that the inverse method provides a smaller precision for the observables.
+Even then we find results remarkably similar in both cases, compatible within in errors, and we observed that we can also get the size of the source in both cases, only, in the case of $R=1 {\rm fm }$ the error is of the order of $2.5\%$, while for $R=5 {\rm fm }$ the uncertainty is about the $12\%$.

 All these findings can only encourage experimental groups to look for these correlation functions with the certainty that one can extract valuable information for a large number of observables with acceptable precision.